Brookline Flower Bed Maintenance Services

 Brookline Water Department Coordination for Efficient Irrigation & Conservation Compliance

-Efficient irrigation is vital for Brookline gardens, especially during seasonal water restrictions (often odd/even days from May-September).
-The Water & Sewer Division encourages drip irrigation for flower beds, reducing evaporation and disease risk, and recommends rain sensor installation.
-Mulching with 2-4 inches of organic material can reduce evaporation by 50%.
+Efficient irrigation in Brookline is managed by the Water & Sewer Division, which enforces water conservation, especially during seasonal restrictions (May-Sept).
+Drip irrigation is preferred for flower beds to reduce evaporation and disease, and rain sensors are required for automated systems.
+Soil moisture monitoring is critical: glacial till and clay soils retain water but drain slowly, while sandy soils dry quickly.
+Mulching (2-4 inches) reduces evaporation by 50%.
 Group plants by water needs (hydrozoning) and water deeply but infrequently (1-1.5 inches/week).
-Early morning irrigation (5:00-9:00 AM) is optimal.
-New plantings may be hand-watered for the first 30 days.
+Early morning irrigation (5:00-9:00 AM) is optimal, and hand-watering is allowed for new plantings during the first 30 days.
 Rainwater harvesting (barrels 50-100 gallons) is encouraged where permitted.
-Irrigation systems require permits and annual backflow prevention device testing, coordinated with the Building Department and Water & Sewer Division.
-Brookline Water & Sewer Division
+Irrigation systems require permits and annual backflow prevention device testing.

 333 Washington Street, Brookline, MA 02445